skyportal/skyportal/doc/setup.md

 source skyportal_env/bin/activate
 ```

+**Note**: To update the repository, you can run `git pull` from the `skyportal` directory.
+SkyPortal builds on top of `baselayer` where it is added as a submodule.
+Make sure to also update submodule(s) by running `git submodule update --init --recursive`.

 You can also use `conda` or `pipenv` to create your environment.

 If you developing on a Mac with an ARM (M1/M2) you might consider using a Rosetta-driven environment so that you more easily install dependencies (that tend to be x86-centric):